Thursday, November 21, 2024

 Is a global food crisis the new normal?

-Kenya, Somalia, Uganda, Tanzania, Haiti, Chile and Bolivia are expected to suffer lower crop yields this year due to weather conditions.
+Kenya, Somalia, Uganda, Tanzania, Haiti, Chile, and Bolivia are expected to suffer lower crop yields this year due to weather conditions.
 This creates a problem when it comes to global food supplies; while one part of the world may be seeing a decline in production, it cannot always be compensated by bumper yields in other countries.

 Professor Bharat Ramaswami of Ashoka University in India notes that global food supply does not necessarily change much in unaffected parts of the world.
-He advocates for free movement of food supplies between countries to solve this challenge.
-However, this is difficult due to export controls, geopolitical tensions and other factors.
+He advocates for the free movement of food supplies between countries to solve this challenge.
+However, this is difficult due to export controls, geopolitical tensions, and other factors.

-In order to solve this global food crisis, coordinated action is needed from exporters.
+To solve this global food crisis, coordinated action is needed from exporters.
 It will restore faith in the global trading system and ensure that the interests of poorer countries are not sacrificed.
 Investment in agricultural research and technology is also essential to improve crop production systems and ensure the use of resilient seeds.

 This unprecedented crisis requires urgent action from all parts of the world.
-With the right steps, it may still be possible to avoid a looming global food crisis – one which would have devastating consequences for people around the world.
+With the right steps, it may still be possible to avoid a looming global food crisis, one which would have devastating consequences for people around the world.

-However, ultimately our collective future depends on the success of these efforts.
-It is time to unite and take collective action – for the sake of humanity.
+However, ultimately, our collective future depends on the success of these efforts.
+It is time to unite and take collective action—for the sake of humanity.